3n/MooTune/README.md

 	}

 When a MooTune instance is created with a set of tests, it first determines (based on your options) how many of the tests to run.

-It then runs those tests, which just means firing an event with the name of the test and the version selected, then modifying the specified element.
-Then in your analytics service you can compare the test events vs. whatever event you want to measure against (e.g. "User Signed Up").
-It is as simple as that.
-The best way I've found to use this data is by creating flows for each test on Mixpanel.com.
-Do it.
+It then runs those tests, which can mean one of two things, depending on the options set for the backend recieving the data:

+1. sendTestsAsEvents:true - Test triggers an event that can be tracked against all other events.
+   Using this method, you can compare the number of times a test event fired vs. a conversion event.
+If your analytics backend provides funnels, use them.
+2. sendTestsWithEvents:true - Nothing at this point, but when any other event fires, all your tests will be included as properties.
+This allows you to drill down into an event (e.g. Signup) and see the success ratio of each test's option.

+After one (or both) of those options is complete, the element itself is modified in the way you specified, using the value selected at random.

 Class Documentation